The application deadline is January 15, 2018, 11:00pm CST.

 Depending upon national/international status, there are 2 or 3 separate submissions that applicants must complete:

-- The University of Illinois' online application: (1) Transcripts, (2) Letters of Recommendation, (3) Resume, and (4) Statement of Intent.
+- The University of Illinois' online application: upload (1) Transcripts, (2) Letters of Recommendation, (3) Resume, and (4) Personal Statement.
 The application fee is $70 for domestic applicants or $90 for international applicants.
 The fee is paid by credit card.
-Select in the online application the MFA program of your choice.
-If you are applying to New Media, select ‘Art and Design’ only.
+Eligible minority applicants may fill out a request through FreeApp to have their application fee waived.

 - SlideRoom: portfolio of 12-20 media files with additional details.
 Submission fee is $10.